bios2/bios2-website/content/faq.md

 # Training activities

-**Problem solving workshops**.
-This activity is similar to the synthesis groups in its function and group composition, but the call for proposals is run by partners.
-The specific objective of this activity is to work on applied problems and formulate potential solutions.

 **Mentoring program for undergrad**.
 We support financially undergraduate fellows for internships with members or partners.
 Undergraduate fellows are mentored by a graduate fellow, allowing the latter trainees to develop communication, training and other skills